Javortper/Minimax-IA-chess/README.md

 # Minimax-IA-chess
-Basic aplication of minimax algorithm to create an artifical oponent for play chess
+Basic implementation of minimax algorithm to create an artifical oponent for playing chess

-Website and server: HTML and Flask
-Chess library: Python-chess
+HTML, Python (python chess, flask)